bullgare/pow-ddos-protection/README.md

 #### CryptoNight

-Memory-bound, no good library, hard to check on a server side
+Memory-bound, no good open-source library in go, hard to check on a server side

 #### Scrypt
 Uses more memory for calculating a hash, not that easy to be brute-forced by ASICs.